-Legal Incompetency means (a) the person has a courtappointed guardian or conservator for the person's estate or (b) a physician who is attending to the care of the person and who has examined the person within the past sixty (60) days certifies in writing that the person is unable to prudently manage financial affairs.
+Legal Incompetency means (a) the person has a court-appointed guardian or conservator for the person's estate or (b) a physician who is attending to the care of the person and who has examined the person within the past sixty (60) days certifies in writing that the person is unable to prudently manage financial affairs.

 Maximum Account Balance is the threshold after which additional Contributions to an Account cannot be made.
-The Maximum Account Balance is currently \$500,000 and is applied against the aggregate value of all Program Accounts for the Beneficiary and all accounts for the same Beneficiary under other Illinois Section 529 Programs.
+The Maximum Account Balance is currently \$500,000 and is applied against the aggregate value of all Program Accounts for the Beneficiary and all accounts for the same Beneficiary under other Illinois Section 529 Programs, including any Illinois First Steps account.
 The Treasurer periodically reviews and adjusts the Maximum Account Balance to comply with the requirement under Code Section 529 that a program prevent contributions in excess of those necessary to provide for the qualified higher education expenses of the beneficiary.